Hangar 13 Shows Extensive Gameplay for the Upcoming Mafia Remake

 Blackman emphasizes that the story beats and missions remain identical to the original Mafia, as the team knew the core narrative would "hold up well".
 The actual changes and tweaks come in the form of smaller things, such as improvements to the characters' expressions in cutscenes, a new driving model alongside an option for the original game's driving rules, and more visible waypoints.
 New cutscenes have been added for some characters such as protagonist Tommy Angelo's wife, who infamously barely appeared in the original game at all outside of one scene.
 All of these edits drive forward the notion that the remake really is the 'Definitive Edition' of Mafia as the title implies.
 Blackman also notes that while the remake is made through the Mafia 3 engine, the graphical fidelity and performance have all been improved since Mafia 3's release.
 This is to settle worries that the game would look and play exactly like 3.
 Rather, the lighting and graphical fidelity are more in-line with the kind of games we've been seeing nowadays.

 Mafia: Definitive Edition will release on September 25th for Windows PC, PlayStation 4, and Xbox One.
 It's important to note that the game will be available as part of the Mafia: Trilogy package, a $60 purchase currently available on the above platforms.
 The Trilogy package currently only features remastered versions of Mafia 2 and 3, but buyers will have instant access to Mafia: Definitive Edition the day it releases, completing the package in its entirety.
 When asked about next-gen versions of the remake, Blackman didn't rule it out.
 "There's nothing we can talk about right now," he said.
-"It's definitely something we're looking at."
-Make sure to catch the gameplay video below this article.
+"It's definitely something we're looking at".
 It's a great look at what to expect from the remake, and it's sure to raise the nostalgia for those who were big fans of the original game.